AresMUSH/aresmush/game/plugins/fs3combat/help/en/org.md

 `combat/log <page>` - Views the combat log, with detailed messages about the rolls and effects.

 `combat/transfer <name>` - Transfer organizer powers to another person in combat.

+`combat/scene <scene id>` - Ties combat to a scene, so combat messages will be included in the scene log.
+    This will happen automatically as soon as someone poses.